Ark of the Covenant

 Or, somehow, did it end up near Lake Tiberius or thereabouts.

-PS: This date in 597 BC and the hidden Alter of Incense are key to understanding Daniel's prophesy of the 1290 + 1335 days.
+PS: This date in 597 BC and the hidden Alter of Incense may be key to understanding Daniel's prophesy of the 1290 + 1335 days.
 (Daniel 12:11-12) The Altar of Incense, possibly the original, will be used at the dedication of Temple III at the end of 1335 days.
 See the exact solution of Daniel's last prophesy with an actual photo of the Abomination of Desolation.

 The Ark at Lake Tiberius or Thereabouts